 Counting in the Garden

 We used a clip board to help keep our writing and our numbers neat.

 - use a tally chart rather than writing the number.

 - have a garden hunt in a neighbour’s garden and compare what you find.

 - have a garden hunt at different times of the year.

 For additional garden-themed articles by The Fairy and The Frog, we recommend

-This post is brought to you by The Fairy and The Frog.
 The Fairy and The Frog’s mum wears many hats, as well as being a mum of 2, an avid coffee drinker and keen (but not always successful) gardener, she is also a pediatric Speech and Language Therapist (Pathologist) and blogger.